bastiangx/wordserve-extension/README.md

 - The _Beautiful_ [Rosepine theme](https://rosepinetheme.com/) used for graphics and screenshots throughout the readme.
 - The Incredible mono font, Berkeley Mono by [U.S. Graphics](https://usgraphics.com/products/berkeley-mono) used in screenshots, graphics, gifs and more.

+## Fonts

+This extension bundles local WOFF2 fonts for:

+- Atkinson Hyperlegible Next (registered as "Atkinson Hyperlegible")
+- JetBrains Mono
+- OpenDyslexic (accessibility option)

+These are licensed under their respective open licenses (typically OFL).
+Keep the appropriate license notices if you change or add fonts.

+It’s fine to commit .woff/.woff2 in a public repo for distribution.
+To avoid noisy diffs, .gitattributes marks them as binary (-diff).
+If the repo grows large, consider Git LFS for font binaries.